 - He has seen 94 episodes of the Persona 4 Endurance Run starting with episode 50

-- Rich moderated both Giant Bomb PAX Panels and named the second one, 2009's "Giant Bomb Re-Reunion Tour: Tour Legit Tour Quit"
+- Rich moderated the first two Giant Bomb PAX Prime Panels and named the second one, 2009's "Giant Bomb Re-Reunion Tour: Tour Legit Tour Quit"

 - According to an episode of the HotSpot, Rich was a tester for the original beta of XBOX Live.